-The frequent travel caused strain to his marriage so he and his wife moved to Wyoming.
-Fery lived there until 1900, when he moved to Duluth, Minnesota and worked Feodor van Luerzer to create a mural for Fitzger Brewery.
-After the mural concluded Fery was hired by Louis Hill of the Great Northern Railroad Company to create art for the “See America First,” campaign.
-He lived in St. Paul, Minnesota during this time and creating several hundred artworks with a focus on Yellowstone National Park and Glacier National Park.
-These artworks were sold to perspective travelers and were used in a way to market the American West.
-Fery went on to live in Utah and Wisconsin as he created wonderful paintings for the duration of his lifetime.
+The frequent travel caused strain on his marriage so he and his wife moved to Wyoming.
+Fery lived there until 1900, when he moved to Duluth, Minnesota and worked alongside Feodor van Luerzer to create a mural for Fitzger Brewery.
+After the mural concluded Fery was hired by Louis Hill of the Great Northern Railroad Company to create art for the “See America First,” tourist campaign.
+He lived in St. Paul, Minnesota during this time, creating several hundred artworks with a focus on Yellowstone National Park and Glacier National Park.
+These artworks were sold to prospective travelers and were used to market travel to the American West.
+Fery went on to live in Utah, Wisconsin, and Washington as he created wonderful paintings for the duration of his lifetime.

 Hiro Fine Art is interested in artwork by John Fery.

 - Lived in Duluth, Minnesota and created a mural for Fitzger Brewery